On multiple scattering in Compton scattering tomography and its impact on fan-beam CT

 \subsection{Extension to Polychromatic Sources}

-Assume we have a source emitting photons at $K$ different energy levels with total initial intensity $I$ and a finite, '{}small'{} number $K$.
+For simplicity, until here we assumed the source to be monochromatic.
+Consider now the case where the source emits photons at $K$ different energy levels with total initial intensity $I$ and a finite, '{}small'{} number $K$.
 Then $I = I_1 + \dots + I_K$, where $I_k$ is the total intensity of all photons of initial energy $E_0^k$, $k = 1,\dots, K$.